-The STM32-DVM-MTR2K includes necessary connections between GPIO (General Purpose Input/ Output) lines on the NanoPi NEO and the STM32F446RET6 microcontroller for placing the micro controller into bootstrap mode, without the use of jumpers.
-A script, "update_modem.sh" has been provided that will automate the procedure.
+The STM32-DVM-MTR2K includes necessary connections between GPIO (General Purpose Input/Output) lines on the NanoPi NEO and the STM32F4 series microcontroller for placing the micro controller into bootstrap mode, without the use of jumpers.
+A script, "update\modem.sh" has been provided that will automate the procedure.
 The script expects to be run from the same directory as the firmware file, but does need you to tell it the firmware file's name.
-Assuming the firmware file name is "mmdvm_f4.hex", the following command will update firmware in the modem:
+Use the following command to run the script, replacing "4xx" with either "405" or "446" depending the chip used:

-./update_modem.sh mmdvm_f4.hex
+./update\modem.sh mmdvm\f4xx.hex